Garage Flooring & Epoxy Floor Coating FAQs

 is a base color epoxy with a color topcoat.
 Armor II has a little thinner base coat that is not suitable for applying chips.
 The epoxy for Armor Chips is a thick 100% solids epoxy to provide a good base for the chips and Armor Granite's epoxy is even thicker since you are adding in 20lbs of chips as opposed to 8lbs for Armor Chip.
 Armor II has a much heavier duty topcoat than either the Chip or Granite kits making it suitable for forklift use and other commercial duty applications.
 Chip and Granite kits come with two and three layers of topcoat respectively.
 If you want the equivalent in durability to Armor II with Armor Chip or Armor Granite than upgrade the topcoat to the military grade version.

-Should I repair my cracks first?
+Should I prime my floor?

 a.
 Surface prep is the MOST important step of any coating project.
 An improperly prepared floor will result in either a failure, or shortened performance life.
 Prepping can be done by either using the acid etch method, or grinding.
 New concrete MUST be prepped the same as old concrete.